S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 ## Why determine requirements?

-In some cases, a requirement is already clear because there is an existing agreement that governs how to deal with a particular driver, or because the situation is simple to deal with and the requirement is obvious.
+In some cases, a requirement is already clear because there is a policy that governs how to deal with a particular driver, or because the situation is simple to deal with and the requirement is obvious.

-If there is no agreement in place you need to agree (or decide) what the requirement is.
+If there is no policy in place you need to agree (or decide) what the requirement is.
 Then you can then act on what has been agreed, review outcomes and, if necessary or helpful, adapt and improve things based on what you learn.

 Our opinion about what's required to deal with a specific situation will inevitably be influenced by our past experience.
 When facing complex situations however, our initial opinion about what's required is more likely to be unsuitable or difficult to determine: Several potential requirements may be indicated or what's required may simply be unclear.